CISSP Computerized Adaptive Testing

 The exam content outline and passing standard for both versions of the examination are exactly the same.
 Each candidate will be assessed on the same content and must demonstrate the same level of competency regardless of the exam format.

-CISSP exams in all other languages, as well as all CISSP concentration exams are delivered as linear, fixed-form exams.
+CISSP exams in all other languages are delivered as linear, fixed-form exams.

 CISSP CAT Frequently Asked Questions